 1. Work in lectures and practical classes.

-2. Completion of HCW and MCW assignments.
+2. Completion of HW and MCW assignments.

-3. Answers during exams.
+3. Answers during the exam.

 4. Bonus points.

-The total weighted score for work in lectures and practical classes, completion of HCW assignments during the semester is $R_s = 100$ points with the following assessment criteria.
+The total weighted score for work in lectures and practical classes, completion of HW tasks during the semester is $R_S = 100$ points with the following assessment criteria.